kserve/modelmesh-serving/docs/predictors/schema.md

 Refer to the [KServe V2 Protocol](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#tensor-data) docs for tensor data representation and supported tensor data types.

-The `shape` parameter should match the number and size of the dimensions of the tensors for the served `Predictor`.
+The `shape` parameter should match the number and size of the dimensions of the tensors for the served model.
 A size of `-1` indicates a dimension with a variable length.
 Models trained with mini-batches may expect the batch dimension when served, typically this is the first dimension.
 If there is a batch dimension, it must be included in the shape of all inputs and outputs.

 ### Sample schema